The Ping monitor verifies that a specific computer or devices is available on the Internet. The default interval is set to 60 seconds.

 The Ping monitor is often used as a dependency for a group of monitors.
 For example, a web application group could include a web server, SQL server, drive space, and a Ping monitor that monitors the availability of the server computer.

 In this example, you could assign the Ping monitor as a dependency for the web application group.
-If problems occur with the server, this configuration would prevent you from receiving alerts for all the application monitors and resource monitors configured to watch the server computer.
-This process would minimize the number of alerts you receive and help you identify the source of the problem.
+If problems occur with the server, this configuration prevents you from receiving alerts for all the application monitors and resource monitors configured to watch the server computer.
+This process minimizes the number of alerts you receive and helps you identify the source of the problem.